-One of the world’s major financial centres, Singapore gives expats access to leading banking systems with hundreds of local and foreign banking and financial institutions present in the city-state.
+One of the world’s major financial centres, Singapore gives expats access to leading banking systems, with dozens of local and foreign banking and financial institutions present in the city-state.

-Needless to say, expats will find a full spectrum of services, from consumer banking, asset management and foreign exchange to dedicated insurance services and investment banking in Singapore.
+Needless to say, expats will find a full spectrum of services to manage their banking, money and taxes in Singapore, from consumer banking, asset management and foreign exchange to dedicated insurance services and investment banking.

 Money in Singapore

-The unit of currency is the Singapore dollar, represented as S$ and abbreviated as SGD.
+The unit of currency is the Singapore dollar (SGD).
 One dollar is divided into 100 cents.

 Banking in Singapore

 With so many foreign and local banks in Singapore, expats will certainly not be at a loss for a reputable service provider.
 It’s important to consider the services offered, the location and the ATM network available when choosing a bank.

 The banking system in Singapore is recognised globally for its efficiency and robust security measures.
 With the presence of major multinational banks like HSBC, Standard Chartered, and Citibank, alongside strong local institutions, customers have access to a broad range of financial services.
 These banks offer options tailored to both residents and foreigners, making the country an appealing destination for international business and expatriates.